Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 \textit{Normal mode perturbation method.}---The observed close correspondence between crust thickness and GW signal amplification in our numerical simulations can be understood in the theoretical framework of normal-mode perturbation and mixing.
 In the ideal case where the Moon is spherically symmetric, non-rotating, elastic, and isotropic (SNREI), its free oscillation can be described by a series of orthonormal normal modes $|k\rangle \equiv |\sigma, n, l, m\rangle$ which are eigenfunctions of the secular equation

 \cite{1999tgs..book.....D}.
-Here, $\mathcal{V}$ and $\mathcal{T}$ are potential and kinetic operators, respectively.
+Here, $\sigma = S/T$ indicates the mode type (Spheroidal or Toroidal), $n$ is the radial quantum number, and $(l,m)$ are the angular momentum quantum number and magnetic quantum number. $\mathcal{V}$ and $\mathcal{T}$ are potential and kinetic operators, respectively.
 The presence of surface topography and crustal variation perturbs the operators by $\delta \mathcal{V}$ and $\delta \mathcal{T}$, restructuring the eigenmodes.
 Given that the perturbation is small, the new modes can be approximated by a linear combination of the basic SNREI modes, so that

 For this reason, the new modes are also known as the ``hybridized modes''.
 The transformation matrix $\mathbf{C}$ satisfies the perturbed equation

 \cite{2001GeoJI.146..833D}, where $\Omega_i$ denotes the perturbed eigenfrequency, $V_{kk'} = \langle k | \delta\mathcal{V} | k' \rangle$ and $T_{kk'} = \langle k | \delta\mathcal{T} | k' \rangle$ are the elements of the coupling matrices which can be calculated using Woodhouse kernels \cite{1980GeoJ...61..261W}.